Welcome back! Let’s see what the Eggs are up to this week in Japan:

 How did baseball get started in Japan?

-Just once – slurp your soup and compliment the chef!
+Just once – slurp your ramen or soup and compliment the chef!
 Just this once!

 Next week – the big game!!
 See you then!